132006-bhumi/global-sales-powerbi/README.md

 The Global Sales Power BI dashboard offers actionable intelligence across regions, customer types, and product lines.
 By surfacing both high-performing and underperforming segments, it equips business leaders with the clarity needed to scale winning strategies and fix inefficiencies—ensuring sustainable growth in a competitive global market.

-How does sales performance vary by year and location?